NMRLipids/Databank/Scripts/BuildDatabank/docs/source/addingData.rst

    .. code-block:: bash

-         python3 AddData.py -f {path to the info.yaml file that you created}
+         python3 AddData.py -f {path to the info.yaml file that you created} -w {working-directory}

    For available command line arguments, you can run